Crocodyliformes

 Crocodyliformes is a clade of crurotarsan archosaurs, the group often traditionally referred to as "crocodilians".
 They are the first members of Crocodylomorpha to possess many of the features that define later relatives.
-They are the only pseudosuchians to survive the K-Pg extinction event.
+They are the only pseudosuchians to survive the Cretaceous–Paleogene extinction event.

 In 1988, James M. Clark argued that traditional names for well-known groups of animals should be restricted to their crown clades, that is, used only for natural groups comprising all living members of any given lineage and descendants of their closest common ancestor.
 This posed a problem for the crocodilians, because the name Crocodylia, while used in various ways by various scientists, had always included not only living crocodilians but many of their extinct ancestors known only from the fossil record.